OscarDHdz/cicd-api/README.md

 2. Docker API Image
 3. Automated Solution (single solution)

+## Whats gonna happen?
+This API when ran under an empty database, will generate Its schema and start handling CRUD requests for endpoints:
+1. `/_api/v1/todos`
+2. `/_api/v1/users`

 ## **Important!**
 Before you start runnig this API, you need to have any postgresql empty database with the following parameters:
 * Host - IP Address for the database connection